+4. REWARDS AND SANCTIONS

+Praise and Reward

-4.1.
-Praise and reward (examples of positive behaviours and rewards can be found in Appendix 2)
+Examples of positive behaviours and rewards can be found in appendix 5.

 We praise and reward children for good behaviour in a variety of ways.
-Instead we emphasise positive reinforcement of good behaviour.
+We emphasise positive reinforcement of good behaviour.

-- Teachers congratulate children. - All children are allocated a 'house' as part of the House point system.
-These are: St Chads, Johnson, Darwin and Garrick - All adults award children with house points for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school. - Children record their own house points on class charts - Y6 House captains collate points each week in readiness for the Friday rewards assembly - The winning House for the week is awarded the House cup in Friday's rewards assembly. - All children in the winning house for the term is awarded a prize eg a session of dodgeball - Children are encouraged to show a teacher/leader/HT their work if they have tried very hard - During the Coronavirus pandemic the House point system will not be used.
-Instead praise and encouragement for good behaviour will be used as much as possible.
-There will be no walking through school to show another teacher/phase leader/headteacher a child's work - Teachers allocate jobs and positions of responsibility (during Coronavirus these will be postponed) - Each week, we nominate a child from each class to be 'Star of the Week'. - Each 'star of the week' is congratulated during Friday Reward Assembly. - The school will also acknowledge good attendance at the Friday reward Assembly, termly. - The school will also acknowledge efforts and achievements of children out of school at the Friday Rewards Assembly - Assemblies will be postponed during Coronavirus, although rewards and acknowledgements for good behaviour may be made during 'virtual assemblies'
+- Teachers congratulate children - All children are allocated a 'house' as part of our house point system.
+These are: Darwin, Garrick, Johnson and St Chad's. - All adults award children with house points for consistent good work or behaviour or to acknowledge outstanding effort or acts of kindness in school - Children record their housepoints on class charts - Y6 house captains collect points each week in readiness for the Friday rewards assembly. (during the pandemic this will be postponed) - The wining house for the week is awarded the house cup in Friday rewards assembly. - All children in the winning house of the term are awarded a treat. - Children are encouraged to show a teacher/leader/Ht their work if they have tried very hard (during the pandemic there will be no walking through school to show another staff member work, but work can be shared through TEAMS or verbally shared, while following social distancing rules) - Teachers will allocate jobs and positions of responsibility (these will not contravene new rules to keep us safe during the pandemic, and subsequently some roles of responsibility will be postponed) - Each week, staff nominate a child from each class to be 'star of the week'. - Each 'star of the week' is congratulated during Friday's reward assembly - The school acknowledge good attendance termly. - Schools acknowledges efforts and achievements of children outside of school during the rewards assembly. - Assemblies, where it is a large gathering in one space, will be postponed during the coronavirus pandemic.
+However, rewards and acknowledgements will continue weekly in a virtual means using TEAMS.

-Good behaviour choices are constantly and consistently promoted and encouraged through the use of the learning environment and classroom management systems and procedures.
-The school will ensure that children have a clear understanding of the consequences of inappropriate behaviour and the procedures and sanctions should be applied consistently by all staff.

-Teaching and support staff are responsible for setting the tone and context for positive behaviour within the classroom in an attempt to avoid the need for sanctions.
+Good behaviour choices are constantly and consistently promoted and encouraged using the learning environment and classroom management systems and procedures.
+The school will ensure that children have clear understanding f the consequences of inappropriate behaviour and the procedures and sanctions should be applied consistently by all staff.
+Teaching and support staff are responsible for setting the tome and context for positive behaviour within the classroom to avoid the need for sanctions.
 They will:

-- Create and maintain a stimulating environment that encourages pupils to be engaged. - Develop a positive relationship with pupils, including greeting pupils in the morning/at the start of lessons. - During the Coronavirus pandemic constantly remind pupils and other adults of the need for social distancing and other ways to keep safe and prevent the spread of the virus - Establish clear routines. - Communicate expectations of behaviour in ways other than verbally. - Highlight and promote good behaviour. - Conclude the day positively and start the next day afresh. - Have a plan for dealing with low-level disruption and most importantly a plan for any behaviour putting others at risk
+- Create and maintain stimulating environments that encourage pupils to be engaged (during the pandemic the non-use of unnecessary furniture and soft furnishing have altered some environments) - Develop a positive relationship with puils, including greeting pupils in the morning/at the start of lessons - During the Coronavirus pandemic, constantly remind pupils and other adults of the need for social distancing and other ways to keep safe and prevent the spread of the virus. - Establish clear routines. - Communicate expectations of behaviour in ways other than verbally - Highlight and promote good behaviour - Conclude the day positively and start the next day fresh - Have a plan for dealing with low-level disruption and most importantly a plan for any behaviour putting other at risk - Use positive reinforcement

-Use positive reinforcement.

-4.2.
 Misbehaviour and Sanctions